caeruleum00/FaceRecognition/README.md

 ## Codes
 ### Training
-Downlad IMDB-WIKI dataset (face only from https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/.
+Downlad IMDB-WIKI dataset (face only from https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/.  (+ AgeDB)
-+ AgeDB

 Unzip them under ./data or others path.
 Pre-process each images in dataset and package it in a rec file.